Everything You Need To Know About Histamine Intolerance & Low-Histamine Diets

 The low-histamine diet.

 The biggest difference between a histamine intolerance and an allergy is how much it takes to trigger a reaction.
 In a true allergy, even a small amount of the allergen can cause a severe reaction.
-However, with histamine intolerance, symptoms generally develop only after a large enough amount of histamine has accumulated.
+However, with histamine intolerance, symptoms generally develop only after a large enough amount of histamine has accumulated2.
 That's why a low-histamine diet is so effective.

 Your body naturally produces histamine, but the chemical compound also comes from the food you eat.
 The goal of a low-histamine diet is to drop your body's histamine levels.
 This is done through a combination of avoiding foods that are high in histamine (and foods that trigger your body to release histamine) and using proper food preparation and storage techniques.

 Although a low-histamine diet can feel overwhelming at first, it's highly effective and worth the effort if you have histamine intolerance.
 In one study, participants with chronic hives were put on a low-histamine diet.
-After four weeks, all participants saw significant reductions in blood histamine levels and body distribution of hives.
+After four weeks, all participants saw significant reductions in blood histamine levels3 and body distribution of hives.

-In addition to directly lowering the amount of histamine in your body, other research shows that a low-histamine diet can also increase the amount of DAO that the body makes, helping to boost its ability to break down excess histamine.
+In addition to directly lowering the amount of histamine in your body, other research shows that a low-histamine diet can also increase the amount of DAO4 that the body makes, helping to boost its ability to break down excess histamine.

 Foods that are high in histamines.